kh296/lightning-xpu/README.md

 ```
 trainer = L.Trainer(max_epochs=1, strategy="fsdp")
 ```
-For the small model of  [toy_example.py](examples/toy_example.py), note that the `"fsdp"` strategy isn't particularly useful, and is slower than `"ddp"`.
+For models that easily fit on a single visible device, as is the case for the small model of  [toy_example.py](examples/toy_example.py), meaning that
+`"ddp"` and `"fsdp"` can both be used, the former tends to be faster.
+For models that won't fit on a single visible device, `"fsdp"` becomes the only option.

 ## Changing numbers of nodes and GPU cards used

-To change the numbers of nodes and GPU cards used by a PyTorch Lightning application, the recommended approach is to modify the Slurm request for number of nodes, and/or the number of GPU cards per node.
+To change the numbers of nodes and GPU cards used by a PyTorch Lightning application, the recommended approach for Dawn is to modify the Slurm request for number of nodes, and/or the number of GPU cards per node.
 In [run_toy_example.sh](examples/run_toy_example.sh), for example, it's possible to change to a single node, and two GPU cards, by using the directives:
 ```
 #SBATCH --nodes=1
 #SBATCH --gres=gpu:2